Components

 Usage

-A dialog is purposefully interruptive as it disables all functionality of the site while waiting for the user to take action.
+A dialog is purposefully interruptive, as it disables all functionality on the site while waiting for the user to take action.
 With this in mind, dialogs should be used sparingly.

 When to use what

-Dialogs should be used to convey critical information that requires a user to make a specific decision or acknowledgement.
-Dialogs can also be used to inform the user about an error that blocks the site's normal operation.
+Use dialogs to present critical information that requires a clear decision or acknowledgement.
+They can also be used to inform users about errors that block normal site functionality.

 Dialog